daveseah/rb2019-tennis/README.md

 Open a SECOND TERMINAL WINDOW, then:

-- Make sure you are in the `bp2019-pong/game` directory Terminal
+- Make sure you are in the `bp2019-pong/game` directory
 - `npm run client`
 - Open Chrome and browse to `localhost:1234`
 - Twiddle the encoder knob to see if the paddle moves